samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 2. **Ambiguous city names (23.6%).** Many names are shared across provinces.
 Bandung, Sukasari, Sukarasa.
 "JL.
 GATOT SUBROTO NO.86 BANDUNG" resolved to **Bandung, Kabupaten Tulungagung, Jawa Timur**.
 A real kecamatan Bandung in a different province.
 3. **Road-level data (20.8%).** Street names are recognized but not resolved.
 Roads are not part of the reference dataset.

 Each release runs this benchmark again.
 The results are tracked so the next iteration can be compared against this baseline.
+You can see the live results on the [benchmark page](https://samaita.com/projects/address-quality/benchmark).

 ![Accuracy test loop](https://samaita.com/projects/address-quality/images/test-loop-alpha.png)